Imsurajr/flutter_todo/README.md

 # flutter_todo

-New To-Do list created using Flutter.
+New To-Do list created using Dart.
 ## Getting Started

 This project is a starting point for a Flutter application , this project is created using provider package.